-&lt;sup>25 In accordance with Paragraph 138 and 144-147 of KSCE 2020 which notes a person prohibited under S128 is also disqualified from holding or continuing to hold office as a governor of a maintained school (e.g., Community or Foundation School (Church or Learning Trust)).
+25 In accordance with Paragraph 256 of KSCE 2023 which notes a person prohibited under S128 is also disqualified from holding or continuing to hold office as a governor of a maintained school (e.g., Community or Foundation School (Church or Learning Trust)).

-- ensure that any proceedings against staff relating to child protection matters are concluded in full even where the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities, professional bodies and included in references where applicable. - ensure allegations are dealt with properly where school is not the employer e.g., allegations against supply staff/ teachers, contractors and volunteers.
-In no circumstances will we cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the Local Authority Designated Officer (LADO) to determine a suitable outcome.
-When using an agency, we will inform them of our process for managing allegations and will keep the agency involved and informed throughout any cases of allegations against their agency/supply workers. - ensure that where we use an organisation that is not a supply agency, but where we have concerns regarding safeguarding or poor practice that these concerns are raised with the third party/ external organisation.
+ensure that where we use an organisation that is not a supply agency, but where we have concerns regarding safeguarding or poor practice that these concerns are raised with the third party/ external organisation, which will include those organisations who also use/ hire our premises/ facilities.
 It may be that this could include low level concerns.
+In such instances we will use our own safeguarding policy and procedures to assess/ consider such matters, and we will in these instances, as appropriate discuss matters with the Local Authority Designated Officer (LADO) so that are advised/ informed of such matters where we do not have direct responsibility for the management of such matters.

+Allegations Management:

-We will in these instances, as appropriate discuss matters with the Local Authority Designated Officer (LADO) so that are advised/ informed of such matters where we do not have direct responsibility for the management of such matters. - Allegations Management: - o implement Part 4 of the current KCSE (Safeguarding concerns and allegations made about staff including supply teachers, volunteers, and contractors) and all other relevant Safeguarding and Child Protection policies.
-If an allegation is established to have foundation, they should ensure that they have sufficient information to meet the DBS referral duty criteria. - in the event of an allegation against staff, school will consult with the Designated Officer in the Local Authority (referred to as the LADO) - see the information attached for contact details. - We will use Part 4 of KCSE for all managing allegations, or concerns (no matter how small) in school. - for all cases that have been considered under Part 4 of KCSE have been found to be either unfounded, false, malicious or unsubstantiated the case manager (and the LADO is they have been involved) will consider the facts of the case and determine whether any lessons can be learned and if improvements can be made in our policies and practice, including training and updates.
+- implement Part 4 of the current KCSE (Safeguarding concerns and allegations made about staff including supply teachers, volunteers, and contractors) and all other relevant Safeguarding and Child Protection policies.
+If an allegation is established to have foundation, they should ensure that they have sufficient information to meet the DBS referral duty criteria. - in the event of an allegation against staff, school will consult with the Designated Officer in the Local Authority (referred to as the LADO) - see the information attached for contact details.

+we will use Part 4 of KCSE for all managing allegations, or concerns (no matter how small) in school.

+for all cases that have been considered under Part 4 of KCSE have been found to be either unfounded, false, malicious or unsubstantiated the case manager (and the LADO where they have been involved) will consider the facts of the case and determine whether any lessons can be learned and if improvements can be made in our policies and practice, including training and updates.